mabraham123/ctf/README.md

 - Bootstrap 4
 - Javascript

-## Misc
-- A2 grade achived for this project

 ## Future Additions
 * Hash the answers and user input then compare hashes than comparing plaintext